obsidianmd/obsidian-help/en/Index.md

 Welcome to Obsidian's official help vault!
 This page contains a quick index to the things that you may be interested in.

-See public hosted version: https://publish.obsidian.md/help Contribute to this site: https://github.com/obsidianmd/obsidian-docs/
+See public hosted version: https://publish.obsidian.md/help

+If you found mistakes or missing information, you can contribute to this site here: https://github.com/obsidianmd/obsidian-docs/

 ## Credits